HDCAM: HDCAM SR

-There are 12 channels of audio recorded uncompressed at 24 bit 48 kHz sampling.
-Each channel is capable of recording AES3 non-audio data.

 HDCAM SR was used commonly for HDTV television production.
 In the mid-2000s, many prime-time network television shows used HDCAM SR as a master recording medium, but it is no longer in widespread use.
+HDCAM SR storage media production was paused for five months after the 2011 Tōhoku earthquake and tsunami damaged the only Sony factory producing it, which triggered some migration away from the format.
+Production of HDCAM SR media ceased in 2023.

 Some HDCAM VTRs play back older Betacam variants, for example the Sony SRW-5500 HDCAM SR recorder plays back and records HDCAM and HDCAM SR tapes, and with optional hardware also plays and upconverts Digital Betacam tapes to HD format.
 Tape lengths are the same as for Digital Betacam, up to 40 minutes for S and 124 minutes for L tapes.
 In 24p mode the runtime increases to 50 and 155 minutes, respectively.

 HDCAM tapes are black with an orange lid, and HDCAM SR tapes black with a cyan lid.